 Lead monitoring is required by EPA at one source-oriented SLAMS site located to measure the maximum lead concentration in ambient air resulting from each non-airport lead source which emits 0.50 or more tpy based on either the most recent National Emission Inventory (NEI) or other scientifically justifiable methods and data (such as improved emissions factors or site-specific data) taking into account logistics and the potential for population exposure.
-Based on the 2017 NEI, there are no non-airport sources in Colorado that are over the 0.5 tpy threshold.
-The Rocky Mountain Bottle Company in Arvada was noted to have emissions listed at over 0.5 tpy in the 2017 NEI.
-It was determined that they had used an incorrect emissions factor in their calculations that was 100 times too high.
-Thus, the source is actually well below 0.5 tpy for lead emissions and monitoring is not required.
+Based on the 2014 NEI, there are no non-airport sources in Colorado that are over the 0.5 tpy threshold.
+There have been questions regarding the U.S. Army Fort Carson facility in Colorado Springs, which has at times reported potential emissions over 0.5 tpy in the Toxics Release Inventory (TRI).
+It is noted that the 2014 NEI reports 0.029 tpy for Fort Carson and both the 2014 and 2016 TRI report 0 tpy for fugitive and stack air emissions.
+Based on the APCD inventories, these emissions are actually from their Piñon Canyon training area in Las Animas County.
+This area is remote with only scattered ranches, approximately 25 miles to the northeast of the town of Trinidad and thus would not warrant monitoring due to a low potential for public exposure.